-"We think that the reason may be two-fold,"explained Professor Ferguson of the Imperial College's Flat Earth Institute - famed for producing the ground-breaking math that recently proved the Flat Earth Theory correct beyond reasonable thought.
-He added,
+"We think that the reason may be two-fold," explained Professor Ferguson of the Imperial College's Flat Earth Institute - famed for producing the ground-breaking math that recently proved the Flat Earth Theory correct beyond reasonable thought.

 "and according to our ten minutes of exhaustive research, both spring from the influence of COVID19."

 The first, he explained, is due to the fact that with the virus on the loose, most terrorists are self-isolating, whilst social distancing rules have severely inhibited indoctrination procedures at terrorist training camps such the popular one in Melton Mowbray and the Taliban Theme Park near Leamington Spa.